Singapore International Energy Week: 2019: "Accelerating Energy Transformation"

 The 12th edition of Singapore International Energy Week (SIEW) took place from 29 October to 1 November 2019 at the Sands Expo and Convention Centre, Marina Bay Sands Singapore.
 "Accelerating Energy Transformation" was announced on 29 March 2019 as the theme for SIEW by Ngiam Shih Chun, Chief Executive of the Energy Market Authority of Singapore.

 Minister of Trade and Industry, Chan Chun Sing, delivered the SIEW Opening Remarks and spoke about Singapore's Energy Story and its four energy supply switches, to guide how Singapore needs to do more to prepare itself for the next wave of change and transformation of its energy landscape.
-The four energy switches are: Natural Gas, Solar, Regional Power Grids and Low-Carbon Alternatives, such as hydrogen and carbon capture, utilisation and storage.